guyphillyboy/StudentLog-2020-2021/README.md

 Signing off for now.
 I got hungry so I didn't finish.
 I'll be back later today.
 Finished writing the first few parts of the assignment.
-I need to go back and add a formatting rule that says log files should not go past Col 80 and reference the VSCode plugin "Rewrap" for automagically doing this for you.
+I need to go back and add a formatting rule that says log files should not go past Col 80 and reference the VSCode plugin "Rewrap" for automatically doing this for you.

 # Sunday, September 13, 2020 12:30 PM
 - [ ] Add section on max line length for log entries